The Alvarez Law Firm

 On top of these economic damages, families may recover non-economic damages for pain and suffering, loss of enjoyment of life, the parents' emotional distress, and the loss of the normal parent-child relationship.
 In cases involving gross negligence, punitive damages may also be available.

-A life care planner builds a detailed projection of every cost your child will face over their lifetime, and an economist reduces that projection to present value.
-These calculations are the foundation of every cerebral palsy settlement and verdict.
+A certified life care planner builds a detailed projection of every cost your child will face over their lifetime, and an economist reduces that projection to present value.
+These calculations document the economic damages claim in every cerebral palsy case we handle.

 Frequently Asked Questions